Move Mundane to Make Magic

 60ml Mint

-Pour all the ingredients into a food processor, whisk until smooth.
+1. Pour all the ingredients into a food processor and whisk until smooth.
 Season to taste.
-Pour into a large jug, cover with cling film, return to the refrigerator for an hour until well chilled.
+Pour into a large jug, cover with cling film, and return to the refrigerator for an hour until well chilled.

-Serve in separate bowls, garnish with a swirl of cream and a twist of lime, a sprig of mint and a slice of avocado and ciabatta on the side.
+2. Serve in separate bowls, garnish with a swirl of cream, a twist of lime, a sprig of mint, and a slice of avocado, with ciabatta on the side.

-To lift the dish a notch a cooked prawn placed carefully on the top of the soup may be added.
+3. To lift the dish a notch, a cooked prawn may be carefully placed on top of the soup.

-I had all my ingredients ready, my chicken stock was well chilled so all I did was load it up into my smoothie maker, whisked the lot for a few seconds and served.
-It was the perfect light supper dish after a day in the sun.
+I had all my ingredients ready, and my chicken stock was well chilled, so all I did was load it into my smoothie maker, whisk it for a few seconds, and serve.
+It was the perfect light supper after a day in the sun.

 Try this: